johnhany/awesome-list/README.md

 * [Netmiko](https://github.com/ktbyers/netmiko) - Multi-vendor library to simplify Paramiko SSH connections to network devices.

 * [Storybook](https://github.com/storybookjs/storybook) - A frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.

+* [ProjectVisBug](https://github.com/GoogleChromeLabs/ProjectVisBug) - FireBug for designers › Edit any webpage, in any state.

 * [readthedocs.org](https://github.com/readthedocs/readthedocs.org) - The source code that powers readthedocs.org